 For most x-ray procedures, there is no preparation needed, and appointments are not needed.
-All of the RIA centers provide radiography services for walk in patients.
+All of the RIA centers provide radiography services for walk-in patients.
 Imaging is quick, and results can be provided to your physician as quickly as needed.

 Be prepared to change clothes or remove jewelry upon arrival to reduce the risk of image artifacts.
-Image artifacts could result from any number of objects or techniques used, which decrease diagnostic quality of the image.
+Image artifacts could result from any number of objects or techniques used, which decrease the diagnostic quality of the image.
 Even if you have had a similar exam before and not been required to change your clothes or remove jewelry, it may be required to provide superior imaging with reduced radiation exposure.

 A Word About Minimizing Radiation Exposure

-Special care is taken during x-ray examinations to use the lowest radiation dose possible to produce diagnostic quality images.
+Special care is taken during x-ray examinations to use the lowest radiation dose possible to produce diagnostic-quality images.
 National and international radiology protection councils continually review and update the technique standards used by radiology professionals.
 RIA is committed to radiation safety.

 State-of-the-art x-ray systems have tightly controlled x-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
 This ensures that those parts of a patient’s body not being imaged receive minimal radiation exposure.

 Generally, more than one x-ray image will be taken to give the radiologist at least two views of the anatomy.
 You will be asked to remain as still as possible during the very short exposure time.
 If necessary, you will be instructed to hold your breath in order to prevent motion from blurring the image.
 Images may be obtained lying down or standing upright.
 This is determined by the doctor’s order as well as the patient’s ability to do either.